valk-yria/vStore/README.md

 # vStore
 **NOTE:** This is a work-in-progress, some features may not work currently.
 Use at your own discretion.

-The result of what happens when you don't trust third-party modules, vStore is a datastore wrapper designed to interface well with Roblox's datastores.
+The result of what happens when you don't trust third-party modules, vStore is an object-oriented datastore wrapper designed to interface well with Roblox's datastores.
 This is loosely based on loleris' [ProfileService](https://github.com/MadStudioRoblox/ProfileService) module.

 --------